drone29a/clj-oauth/README.markdown

-# OAuth Consumer support for Clojure #
+# OAuth support for Clojure #

-`clj-oauth` provides [OAuth](http://oauth.net) Consumer support for Clojure programs.
+`clj-oauth` provides [OAuth](http://oauth.net) Client and Server support for Clojure programs.

-The library depends on Richard Newman's [clj-apache-http](http://github.com/rnewman/clj-apache-http) which includes Apache's HTTP components.
-The Apache Commons Codec library is also required.
-All dependencies are included in `lib` directory of the repository.
+The client part of the library depends on Richard Newman's [clj-apache-http](http://github.com/rnewman/clj-apache-http) which includes Apache's
+HTTP components.

+The server support makes it simple to add oauth support to any [ring](http://github.com/mmcgrana/ring) based web applications such as Compojure.

 # Building #

-`ant -Dclojure.jar="..." -Dclojure.contrib.jar="..."`
+`lein deps`

-# Example #
+# Client Example #

     (require ['oauth.client :as 'oauth])